TobiasSonndag/DscTemplated/README.md

 1. Import DSC modules and save the resources \
     Run this on your dev machine one time to install prerequisites.
 Run this in your pipeline everytime to publish the latest Dsc resouces.
     ```powershell
-    .\Install-Requirements.ps1 -Environment $Environment
+    .\setup.ps1 -Environment 'Examples'
     ```
 2. Build Dsc mof files \
     This is the main script that creates .mof files and their checksums.
 The DSC folder is the artifact to be published to a Dsc Pull SMB share.
     ```powershell
-    .\Start-DscBuild.ps1 -Environment $Environment
+    .\build.ps1 -Environment 'Examples'
     ```
-3. Publish "/$environment/DSC" folder to your Pull Server or use it with manually with Start-DscConfiguration
+3. Publish "/src/$environment/DSC" folder to your Pull Server or use it with manually with Start-DscConfiguration

 # Roadmap
 - Publish Script to onboard nodes to a pull server